Pinterest Pixel

 Understanding Excel’s Date System

-Excel is like a time wizard; it has its own way of comprehending dates by storing them as serial numbers.
-This begins with January 1, 1900, considered day one, and each subsequent day is one number higher.
-For example, January 2, 1902 is stored as 2.
-This system might seem peculiar at first, but it’s actually the key to performing all sorts of date and time magic – from simple calculations to more complex scheduling functions.
+Excel stores dates as serial numbers.
+This begins with January 1, 1900, considered day one.
+Each subsequent day is one number higher.
+For example, January 2, 1902, is stored as 2.

-Alongside these serial numbers, Excel provides a toolkit of date functions that you can call upon to perform date arithmetic, like adding days or months to a given date.
-These functions – such as DAY(), MONTH(), YEAR(), and EDATE() – interact with Excel’s serial numbers to let you jump forward or backward in time by specifying the number of days, months, or years you want to move.
+Excel provides a toolkit of date functions to perform date arithmetic, like adding days or months to a given date.
+The functions such as DAY(), MONTH(), YEAR(), and EDATE() lets you jump forward or backward in time by specifying the number of days, months, or years you want to move.

 Add Months to a Date